 We may wish to contact you by post, email and/or telephone with news, information and offers.
 To alter your marketing preferences please write to us at Blank Canvas Travel Limited (Attention: Managing Director) 5 Riverside Drive Esher Surrey KT10 8PG.
 If you wish to obtain a copy of the personal information held about you, please write to the above address.
 We may make a charge for supplying this information as permitted by law.

-The Association of Bonded Travel Organisers Trust Limited (ABTOT) provides financial protection under ABTOT Combined and The Package Travel and Linked Travel Arrangements Regulations 2018 for Blank Canvas Travel, ATOL number 11377, and in the event of their insolvency, protection is provided for the following:
+Your Financial Protection.
+The Association of Bonded Travel Organisers Trust Limited (ABTOT) provides financial protection under its ATOL Franchise and The Package Travel and Linked Travel Arrangements Regulations 2018 for Blank Canvas Travel Limited (Blank Canvas) and ABTOT number 5387, ATOL number 11377, and in the event of their insolvency, protection is provided for the following:

-B. flight inclusive packages that commence outside of the EEA, which are sold to customers outside of the EEA; and.
+- flight inclusive packages that commence outside of the UK, which are sold to customers outside of the UK; and

-ABTOT Combined cover provides for a refund in the event you have not yet travelled or repatriation if you are abroad.
-Please note that bookings made outside the EEA are only protected by ABTOT when purchased directly with Blank Canvas Travel.
+ABTOT cover provides for a refund in the event you have not yet travelled or repatriation if you are abroad.
+Please note that bookings made outside the UK are only protected by ABTOT when purchased directly with Blank Canvas Travel Limited.

 When you buy an ATOL protected flight or flight inclusive holiday from us, you will receive an ATOL Certificate.
 This lists what is financially protected, where you can get information on what this means for you and who to contact if things go wrong.